This Tender, Fragile Thing

 While works by Coco Fusco, Arthur Jafa, Stephen Shames, Radcliffe Bailey, and Lawrence Weiner, amongst others, carry over from the first iteration of the show, new participants such as Adam Pendleton expand the narrative.
 Pendleton’s concept of Black Dada— “a way to talk about the future while talking about the past.
 It is our present moment…”—is visually manifested further by documentary photographs found throughout the show.
 (3) While Gordon Parks and John Simmons recorded the Civil Rights movements of the 1960s, Devin Allen captured images of Baltimore in 2015 after Freddie Gray’s death, and Ada Trillo memorialized the protests in Philadelphia that followed George Floyd’s murder in 2020.

-Entering the main space, the viewers’ attention is immediately brought to Theaster Gates’ immense sculptural structure, Walking Prayer.
-Utilizing a vintage cast-steel Carnegie library shelving unit, the piece houses over 2000 historically published books on the Black experienced.
-Each monograph displayed is rebound in black, and along their spines are embossed singular words or phrases culled from their very own pages.
-As viewers circumambulate, the words in lieu of titles begin to offer a long form poem or meditation on Black identity, with near-infinite possibilities based on the syntax or arrangement.
-Encouraging not only an appreciation and engagement with the historical archive of Black knowledge, the piece also pointedly leaves space for all that is unwritten – whether it be yet discovered or, rather, held back for safeguarding.
+Entering the main space, the viewers’ attention is immediately brought to Theaster Gates’ immense sculpture Walking Prayer.
+A vintage cast-steel Carnegie library shelving unit houses over 2000 historically published books on the Black experience.
+Gates rebound each book in black, with single words or phrases embossed in gold, culled from the contents in lieu of titles.
+As viewers move around the shelves in order to read them, the words and sounds begin to offer a long form poem or stream of consciousness on Black identity, with near-infinite possibilities based on the syntax or arrangement.
+While the filled stacks generate an awareness of the archive of Black knowledge, a section of shelves left empty also pointedly leave space for all that is unwritten – whether it be yet discovered or, perhaps, held back for safeguarding.

 Alongside several other video works, Arthur Jafa’s film Love is the Message, The Message is Death brings together original and appropriated footage that juxtaposes police brutality with the representation of Black pride and beauty.
 The resulting montage represents the complexities and nuances of Black identity, ultimately rejecting the often whitewashed, mainstream portrayal of the Black experience.